jdabtieu/FBLA/docs/INSTALL.md

 ```
 In settings.py, you should add your email credentials as indicated.
 Additionally, you may change the other email settings if you use a SMTP provider other than Gmail.
 This email account will be used to send system emails, such as password reset emails.

+## Step 3.5 - Logging in for the first time
 You should be able to run the program in debug mode using `python application.py` now.
-Ensure that it works, and you can shut it down with `Ctrl+C` after 10-15 seconds if no errors occur.
+Try logging in to the admin account using the credentials `admin:FBLAadmin`.
+Make sure you change the password immediately after logging in.
+Enabling 2FA is also recommended for the admin account.
+You can change your password and enable 2FA through the profile page.
+If no errors occur, you can shut it down with `Ctrl+C` and continue to the next step.

 ## Step 4 - Configuring Gunicorn
 We need to tell Gunicorn to import our app.